 All environmental impact categories are mainly determined by the PA6 yarns, the bitumen and the non-woven tuft cloth in module A1 and by the energy use, the infrastructure and the internal transport in module A3.
+For the modelling of the PA6 yarns, verified LCA data from the supplier has been used.
 The impact of module A4 (transport to installation site) is mainly due to the rather large transport distance.
 The impact of module B2 (maintenance) with the cleaning agent and electricity consumption as the most impacting processes is comparable to the impact of module A5 (installation with 3 % losses).
 Attention has to be paid that the results for module B2 are only valid for one year of use of the tufted carpet tiles.
 In practice, the results should be multiplied by the assumed service life (in years) of the floor covering in the building under consideration.
 Incineration of the tufted carpet tiles in a municipal waste incineration plant (scenario 2) or in a cement kiln (scenario 3) at their end-of-life has a large impact on the GWP-fossil and GWP-total indicators, while the impact of landfilling (scenario 1) is limited.